willemstuursma/castblock-php/README.md

 Run `php castblock-php.phar` on a device that is in the same network as your Chromecast device or devices.

-For example, you can install it as a service with systemd or run it in a screen.
+For example, you can install it as a service with systemd or run it within `screen`.

+By setting up a systemd service, you can have systemd automatically start castblock-php on system startup, persist the logs, monitor the process, and restart castblock-php automatically if needed.
 You can use [castblock.service](castblock.service) as an example systemd service.
+Documentation for how to use [the service file](castblock.service) is within [the file](castblock.service) itself.

 ### Options